Skip to main content

 To use ANY custom LLM of your choice, check out this part of the docs.

 You can also save test results locally for each test run.
-Simply set the DEEPEVAL_RESULTS_FOLDER environement variable to your relative path of choice:
+Simply set the DEEPEVAL_RESULTS_FOLDER environment variable to your relative path of choice:

 export DEEPEVAL_RESULTS_FOLDER="./data"